oppia/creator-documentation/docs/admins/guide.rst

        * Given a decimal number, state the place value of each digit.
        * Given a decimal with hundredths place value, round it to the nearest tenths.

-   You may choose to repeat similar skills in different subtopics.

    4. **Prerequisite skills.** Specify prerequisite skills that a learner would need to have that may not be part of the topic scope.
 The prerequisites should also include specific skills from previous lessons in the series.
 These will be used to generate random review questions at the start of each lesson to determine whether the student has indeed mastered the skills they need for the present topic.

    5. **Acquired skills.** List all the skills that learners will acquire by the end of the lesson.